UWPCE-PythonCert/ProgrammingInPython/_sources/modules/IteratorsAndGenerators.rst.txt

     for x in just_about_anything:
         do_stuff(x)

-An iterable is anything that can be looped over sequentially, so it does not have to be a "sequence": list, tuple, etc.  For example, a string is iterable.
+An "iterable" is anything that can be looped over sequentially, so it does not have to be a "sequence": list, tuple, etc.  For example, a string is iterable.
 So is a set.

 An iterator is an iterable that remembers state.
 All sequences are iterable, but